SAT and SAT Subject Tests

 Online registration is not available to students in Benin, Cameroon, Ghana, Kenya, Nigeria or Togo.
 In addition, there are specific identification requirements on the day of testing in the following countries: Ghana, India, Nepal, Nigeria, Pakistan, Korea, Thailand, and Vietnam.

 Fees and Waivers

 There is a single cost to take the SAT in the U.S., while students outside the U.S. are charged the testing fee plus an international processing fee for extra services that ensure the same standards of quality, service, shipping, and security for the international administrations as for those in the United States.
 Additionally, there may be additional surcharges for students in certain countries.
 For a list of costs and additional fees, see SAT Services and Fees.

 SAT fee waivers are offered to help students pay for the SAT.
 These are available to U.S. citizens and permanent residents whose families meet the income guidelines, and to non-U.S. citizens who test within the United States, U.S. territories or Puerto Rico.
 Fee waivers cover the testing fee, the international processing fee and, if applicable, the additional surcharge for testing in certain countries.

 SAT in Mainland China

-Within mainland China, the SAT is currently only administered within schools for dependents of foreign personnel, also known as international schools.
-These schools within mainland China are only authorized to enroll students who hold passports from countries outside of the People’s Republic of China.
-The current policy of China's Ministry of Education prohibits the administration of foreign admission tests (such as the SAT and ACT) to mainland Chinese national students within mainland China.
-Chinese national students interested in taking the SAT are welcome to take it in SAT testing centers in Hong Kong, Macao or any other country such as Taiwan or Korea, among others.
+Per guidelines set by China’s Ministry of Education (MOE), the SAT is currently only administered in schools authorized by the Ministry of Education to offer international admission tests to their enrolled students.
+These are primarily international schools that typically enroll students who hold passports from countries outside of the People’s Republic of China.
+Chinese national students who do not attend one of these schools and are interested in taking the SAT are welcome to take it in SAT testing centers in Hong Kong, Macao or any country outside of mainland China.